rong-rubaiya/Ass-8-Solu/README.md

 - 💬 **Real-time Feedback** — toast notifications on every action.
 - 💾 **Local Storage Integration** — simulates app installation persistence across sessions.

 ---

+**AppifyZone** isn’t just a static showcase — it’s a fully interactive environment that reimagines how users explore and interact with apps online.
+Built with **React.js**, **Tailwind CSS**, and **React Router**, it’s a perfect example of modern frontend development that combines aesthetics, logic, and user experience.

+---

 ### 🚀 Installation & Setup